This post may contain affiliate links. See site Terms here.

 Keep adding, alternating, until you reach desired consistency.
 Then add in vanilla and mix well.

-Add chocolate frosting to brownies that have been chilled well, so green icing is set and won't mix with chocolate frosting.
+Add chocolate frosting to brownies that have been chilled well in freezer, so green icing is set and won't mix with chocolate frosting.

 Once frosted you can keep in the fridge or at room temperature.